kubeflow/website/content/en/docs/components/serving/bentoml.md

         - containerPort: 5000
 ```

-Use `kubectl` CLI to deploy the model API server to the kubernetes cluster
+Use `kubectl` CLI to deploy the model API server to the Kubernetes cluster

 ```shell
 kubectl apply -f iris-classifier.yaml
 ```

-### Send prediction request
+## Send prediction request

 Use `kubectl describe` command to get the `NODE_PORT`